ccnmtl/locustempus/README.md

 At the next level, the JavaScript in this project uses a framework called React.
 We're using React for its ability to manage data within the front-end application, and cause changes to the page when that data is updated.
 React is used only on the pages where there's a large degree of user interaction required.
 Otherwise, plain JavaScript suffices.

 Moving to more detailed level, Locus Tempus uses of several libraries to achieve a richly interactive experience for users.
 In particular:
-* Mapbox GL: This libraries implements the underlying mapping for Locus Tempus
+* Mapbox GL: This library implements the underlying mapping for Locus Tempus
 * Deck GL: This is a data visualization library.
 It layers information on top of the map provided by Mapbox.
 It utilizes the WebGL API to efficiently render annotations and visualizations over the map.

 Webpack is a utility that glues all these parts together.
 It reads in the TypeScript source files and passes it through the TypeScript compiler, which emits vanilla js for browsers.
 Webpack also manages the compilation of SCSS files to CSS, first by loading them into the JavaScript build, and then by stripping the styles out of the compiled JS an writing them to separate files.